Here

 on a female colleague’s head.
 I suspect no viewer saw that coming.

-It would seem every poster then and today's DVDs gives the false impression the
+It would seem every poster, then and today's DVDs, gives the false impression that the

 nearly unknown Monroe is a major character.
 One might think she is the hometown story.
 Far from it, her scenes total about four minutes in this, her third film spot.
 Ray Teal had